aws/sagemaker-python-sdk/README.rst

     # Logic to the following:
     # 1. Reads the **training** dataset files located in training_dir
     # 2. Preprocess the dataset
-    # 3. Return 1)  a mapping of feature columns to Tensors with
+    # 3. Return 1)  a dict of feature names to Tensors with
     # the corresponding feature data, and 2) a Tensor containing labels
-    return feature_cols, labels
+    return features, labels

 An ``eval_input_fn`` follows the same format: